daisy/pipeline-modules/tts/tts-common/doc/index.md

 controlled with TTS configuration files, CSS style sheets and PLS lexicons.

-TTS configuration files may either be specified "statically", through the `org.daisy.pipeline.tts.config` user property, or "dynamically" through an optional script input.
+TTS configuration files may either be specified through the `org.daisy.pipeline.tts.config` user property, or through an optional script input.

 `org.daisy.pipeline.tts.config`
-: File to load TTS configurations from at start-up
+: File to load TTS configuration from
 : Defaults to the file "tts-default-config.xml" located in the "etc/" directory in the base directory of the Pipeline installation, or "/etc/opt/daisy-pipeline2/tts-default-config.xml" on Debian/Ubuntu.